DT22179/Telecom-Churn-Analysis/README.md

     Target Feature :

-      1. Churn (Bool type) Further we can convert it to int type with value 0 and 1 for False and True respectively.
+      1. Churn (Bool type) Further I have converted it into int type with value 0 and 1 for False and True respectively.
 Note: Churn is a type of Categorical feature.

     Numerical Feature :